Last Updated: November 22, 2021.

 (f) Profiling.
 We use your data to create your professional profile corresponding to your skills, education, experience, interests and preferences.
 Then, based on the profile created we suggest you how to complete your profile and encourage you to use our other services.
 We may also suggest you job offers which correspond to your profile, and recommend your profile to employers, which we believe may be looking for candidates with similar to yours experience and qualifications.
 Based on your Information we may also provide you with targeted ads.

 Please refer to Section 3 for more information about data retention.

 10. Notice to United Kingdom (“UK”) residents

-Provider complies with the UK General Data Protection Regulation (“UK GDPR”) and affords UK residents their rights in accordance to law.
+Provider complies us the UK General Data Protection Regulation (“UK GDPR”) and affords UK residents their rights in accordance to law.
 All rights listed on Section 9 shall apply to UK residents respectively.
-If you are a UK resident and have any questions please contact us by sending an email to email@example.com.
+If you are a UK resident an have any questions please contact us by sending an email to firstname.lastname@example.org.